A Guide To Budget Friendly Materials And Finishes

 Here is a guide on the most readily available budget-friendly materials and finishes that can modify the appeal and feel of your home interiors.

 This material can be sourced from old furniture, old wooden boats and even demolished houses.
 These pieces of wood sometimes have been around for decades and have their own story to tell.
-The cracks, chips, scratches that tells their story is what makes reclaimed wood alluring to furniture designers or DIY home interior stylists.
+The cracks, chips, scratches that tell their story is what makes reclaimed wood alluring to furniture designers or DIY home interior stylists.
 However, it is important to note that utmost care and caution needs to be exercised when handling reclaimed wood.
-Reclaimed wood needs to be inspected and addressed for rusty old nails, large cracks and pest infiltration etc. Giving new life to wood is not only easy on the pocket but also an environmentally friendly way to redesign your home.
+Reclaimed wood needs to be inspected and addressed for rusty old nails, large cracks and pest infiltration etc. Giving new life to wood using Duco finish is not only easy on the pocket but also an environmentally friendly way to redesign your home.

 Manufactured for industrial use, construction sites and other related areas, industrial Sheets have become popular in the home interior design and decor space.
 They are a great way to have function and form in design.